The All-New Dennis the Menace: United Kingdom

 Anchor Bay UK released a single DVD volume in June 2004, containing the first four episodes of the series.
 This DVD was reissued under Anchor Bay's "Price Wise" budget DVD imprint in August 2006.

 In June 2005, Avenue Entertainment released two DVD volumes containing two episodes each.

 Other media

 Dennis the Menace: Cruise Control

 In 2002, DIC produced a Television Film as part of their DIC Movie Toons series, titled Dennis the Menace: Cruise Control.
 It originally premiered on television on Nickelodeon on October 27, 2002, and was released on VHS and DVD shortly afterward by MGM Home Entertainment, and later aired internationally on Disney Channel and Toon Disney.
-Instead of duplicating the look and feel of this show, it harked back instead to the character designs from the better-known 1986 Dennis the Menace series, also produced by DIC.
+Instead of duplicating the look and feel of this show, it harked back to the character designs from the better-known 1986 Dennis the Menace series, also produced by DIC.
 It marks the first Dennis the Menace project released after Hank Ketcham's death on June 1, 2001.